MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/Lab_1_2_PrepareEnvironment.md

 - Build the journey that will automate the delivery of the campaign content.

 Sales would like a way to prioritize the leads generated from this campaign based on their marketing engagement activities.
 The sales and marketing teams work together to define the scoring criteria and point system for this campaign.
-The Marketing Coordinator will then create the model within Dynamics 365 Marketing.
+The Marketing Coordinator will then create the model within Dynamics 365 Customer Insights - Journeys.

 As part of the journey, an agent will be assigned a task each time a lead submits the marketing form.
 For each lead, the agent will have visibility to all the marketing emails they received and be able to see what marketing activities they interacted with.
 They can also review the lead score based on the model the sales and marketing team put in place.